Rrojaski/Rrojaski/README.md

 ### 🏆 Recent Open-Source Contribution:

-- 🚀 &nbsp; I recently contributed to the open-source project [Anything LLM](https://github.com/MrCausy/AnythingLLM), where my pull request was successfully merged into the master branch.
+- 🚀 &nbsp; I recently contributed to the open-source project [Anything LLM](https://github.com/MrCausy/AnythingLLM) by adding a speech prompt integration feature.
+This enhancement allows users to verbally prompt the chat, significantly optimizing workflow by reducing the need to switch focus and type queries.
 You can check out the [PR here](https://github.com/Mintplex-Labs/anything-llm/pull/1771).
-It was a great experience that strengthened my skills in React, Angular, Node, Wordpress and the latest frontend technologies.
+This experience strengthened my skills in React, Angular, Node, WordPress, and the latest frontend technologies.

 ### 🧐 More About Me: